-The SON Career Services office is physically located on the Lubbock Campus in room 2C200 and is also available by phone and web cam upon request.
+The SON Career Services office is physically located on the Lubbock Campus and is also available by phone and web cam upon request.
 Contact the SON Career Services at soncareer@ttuhsc.edu or 1-800-493-3954 with questions or suggestions or visit https://student.ttuhsc.edu/nursing/career/.